rafbaptista/SimpleCalendar/README.md

-Just a calendar made with html, css and javascript.
+A calendar made with html, css and javascript.
 See demo at https://rafbaptista.github.io/SimpleCalendar/

 **Features**
-- Display any month in time you want dynamically
+- Display any month you want dynamically
 - Create, edit and delete events by storing them on local storage
-- Notifications 30 minutes before event starts (configurable, only works in https)
+- Send notification before event starts (default is 30min before, only works in https)